-2.0 Overall aims

-This policy will contribute to the protection and safeguarding of our pupils and promote their welfare by:

-- Adopting a Whole school and college approach to safeguarding - Making clear the need for ensuring that safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development in schools and colleges. - Clarifying standards of behaviour for staff and pupils - Contributing to the establishment of a safe, resilient and robust ethos in the school, built on mutual respect and shared values - Introducing appropriate work within the curriculum - Encouraging pupils and parents to participate - Alerting staff to the signs and indicators that all may not be well - Developing staff awareness of the causes of abuse - Developing staff awareness of the risks and vulnerabilities their pupils face - Addressing concerns at the earliest possible stage - Reducing the potential risks pupils face of being exposed to multiple harms including violence, extremism, exploitation, discrimination or victimisation - Recognising risk and supporting online safety for pupils, including in the home
+2.0 Overall aims This means that in our school we will: This policy will contribute to the protection and Identify and protect all pupils safeguarding of our pupils and promote their welfare by: especially those identified as vulnerable pupils • Adopting a Whole school and college approach to Identify individual needs as early as safeguarding possible; gain the voice and lived • Making clear the need for ensuring that safeguarding experience of vulnerable pupils and and child protection are at the forefront and underpin design plans to address those all relevant aspects of process and policy needs development in schools and colleges Work in partnership with pupils, • Clarifying standards of behaviour for staff and pupils parents/carers and other agencies • Contributing to the establishment of a safe, resilient and robust ethos in the school, built on mutual respect Our policy extends to any establishment and shared values our school commissions to deliver Introducing appropriate work within the curriculum education to our pupils on our behalf Encouraging pupils and parents to participate including alternative provision settings. • Alerting staff to the signs and indicators that all may Our Coverning Pody will ensure that not be well Our Governing Body will ensure that any commissioned agency will reflect Developing staff awareness of the causes of abuse the values, philosophy and standards of • Developing staff awareness of the risks and our school.
+Confirmation should be vulnerabilities their pupils face sought from the school that appropriate Addressing concerns at the earliest possible stage risk assessments are completed, and • Reducing the potential risks pupils face of being ongoing monitoring is undertaken. exposed to multiple harms including violence, ongoing monitoring to undortation.

+extremism, exploitation, discrimination or victimisation Recognising risk and supporting online safety for pupils in school and in the home